pieterbrandsen/Grafana-GoCarbon/README.md

 ## Usage

-1. `npm run start-mmo` For International mmo dashboard.
+1. `npm run start:mmo` For International mmo dashboard.
-2. `npm run start-mmo` For International mmo dashboard.
+2. `npm run start:mmo` For International mmo dashboard.
-3. `npm run start-private` To get performance server dashboards to use when admin-utils mod and/or server-stats mod is installed.
+3. `npm run start:private` To get performance server dashboards to use when admin-utils mod and/or server-stats mod is installed.
+4. For custom run commands check out package.json on how to run the commands.

 Go to `http://localhost:3000` and login with `admin` and `password`.